-14. Helps regulating challenges with ADHD
+14. Helps to regulate challenges with ADHD

 A study on 50 adult ADHD individuals showed that mindfulness and meditation practices reduced their hyperactivity and allowed them to enjoy increased impulse control (Schoenberg, Hepark, Kan, Barendregt, Speckens, 2014).
 Brain examinations by Professor Eileen Lugers at the UCLA Laboratory of Neurology-imagine proved that meditators have more gyrification that helps the brain to process information faster and improve selective attention and focus.

 The research can help us understand and make meditation more available, but the practice itself has very little to do with theory or knowledge.
 To experience the effects of meditation you need to be in a meditative state regularly.
-In order to be in a meditative state you need to practice it.
-And in order to start practice it you might need to overcome a few underlying beliefs about your ability to do it and what it need to be or look like.
+In order to be in a meditative state, you need to practice it.
+And in order to start to practice it you might need to overcome a few underlying beliefs about your ability to do it and what it needs to be or look like.
 You might also need to overcome the resistance your mind throws at you – everything from falling asleep or feeling restless to being scared of going inwards and worried about the emotions that might show up.
 If that’s your situation – have a look at my free 6-step guide on overcoming resistance with meditating.